 When you are creating or editing a routine, you can also define some more options by clicking on Advanced options:

 - You can set a specific time in the day for the task to be done.
 Ideal for regular meetings which are always performed at the same time.

 - You can set if is a deadline, in which case the action generated will go to your Calendar (e.g. a working meeting that takes place every Monday at 10am), or it is a nonbinding target date, in which case it will go to your Next Actions list (e.g. fertilize the garden every 4 months).

 - You can keep the task inactive until a few days before the scheduled date.
 This way it will not appear in your Calendar or Next Actions list until you want; meanwhile, it will stay in the TIckler File.
 For example, some birthdays and anniversaries often require only a call so you would not need to see them until almost the same day.

 - You can use the completion date as the calculation basis for the next date.
 For example, if you define a task to get done every 2 days, but it takes you more than 2 days to do it, the next task will be generated 2 days after the date you did it, rather than 2 days after the date you should have done it.

 - You can define a start date to begin repetitions.
 For example, you could set a weekly task that must start within two months.

 - You can define a certain number of repetitions.
 For example, you could set a medical rehabilitation program to be held in 20 sessions.
 After these 20 repetitions, the task will be disabled.

 Sometimes, having a list of checkpoints in a routine can be very helpful to ensure that you will not forget any details.
-Use the checklist option to define those points.
+Use the Checklist section to define those points:

 To learn more about Checklists, click here.